 During the first two years, ROTC cadets have no military obligation (or the first year in the case of scholarship winners).

 The first thing that you need to do is to contact the Recruiting Operations Officer.
-Our recruiter will be able to answer any questions that you might have and will guide you in the right direction on what steps you need to take to be a fully-participating member of The Bobcat Battalion.
+Our recruiter will be able to answer any questions that you might have and will guide you in the right direction on what steps you need to take to be a member of the Bobcat Battalion.

 During the summer break, cadets can volunteer to attend Airborne School, Air Assault School, Mountain Warfare, Northern Warfare, Cultural Understanding and Language Program (CULP), and Cadet Troop Leadership Training.